alka204/demo/README.md

-# Stone Paper Scissor
+# Healthub
-It's a Stone Paper Scissor game based on Html , Css and Javascript.
+It is a e-commerce website.